kubernetes-sigs/kueue/keps/3589-manage-jobs-selectively/README.md

 to users and cluster admins who would view both of these types as "built-in" to Kubernetes and would expect them to be configured in the same way.

+KEP-2936 proposes replacing `manageJobsWithoutQueueName` with a mechanism (under design) for configuring Kueue to inject a default `queue-name` into Jobs that do not have one.
+For exactly the same underlying reasons discussed above, a default local queue system would still need to be selectively filtered for at least the `Pod`, `Deployment`, `StatefulSet` and `batchv1/Job` integrations.
+Therefore, although this KEP uses `manageJobsWithoutQueueName` to simplify its discussion, it applies to either approach.

 ### Goals

-Provide a simple and uniform API to enable cluster admins to configure Kueue such that quotas will be enforced for specific namespaces.
+Provide a simple and uniform API to enable cluster admins to filter Kueue's processing of Jobs submitted without a `kueue.x-k8s.io/queue-name` label.

 ### Non-Goals

-Consider any scope for filtering `manageJobsWithoutQueueName` that is not based on namespaces.
+Consider any scope for filtering the processing of Jobs submitted without a `queue-name` label that is not based on namespaces.

 ## Proposal